jsm8989/vesicles_iii/lab_notes.md

 - Used coarse, 550 settings and the auto-levelling was also much quicker this time (the reservoir exposure supposedly took ~2.5hours)
 - Still not successfully put fluid through the MF chip :(
 - Will I need to buy more arduinos etc?
 Last day I can order these...
+- My card access to the microfluidics room seems to be gone as of today (working fine yesterday), and security aren't in until Tuesday so won't be able to get that fixed...

+Tried imaging today's vesicles (yesterday's were non existent).
+Did not have much luck (even in a brand new well - still looked very dirty).

+Made another batch today and will try imaging when they're done in ~30 mins, which is also when PDMS bake #3 of the day is due.
+Also managed to expose two different things on the DLW so fairly big shift today.
+Likely back in tomorrow to check the devices, make more vesicles.
+Need to message Roger about potentially using the signal generator next week...